Royal Alexandra and Albert School: History of Gatton Park

 The school's grounds, Gatton Park, were previously owned by Sir Jeremiah Colman of Colman's mustard, and were extensively landscaped by celebrated 18th century landscape gardener Capability Brown.

 Gatton Hall, the stately home built within the grounds, is now used as a boarding house for Sixth Form students.

 Boarding at the Royal Alexandra and Albert School

-The Royal Alexandra and Albert School is a true boarding school in that all its pupils are boarders and there is school on Saturday mornings so that boarders can have longer holidays.
-Around half are full boarders who go home at weekends and for holidays.
-The rest are Flexi Boarders who stay for the extended day and stay overnight for between 7 and 10 nights a year.
+There is school on Saturday mornings so that boarders can have longer holidays.
+Around half the pupils are full boarders who go home at weekends and for holidays.
+The rest are flexi-boarders who stay for an extended day and stay overnight for between 7 and 10 nights a year.

 Riding at the school

 The School has its own riding stables and around 20 horses.
 Pupils can learn to ride for pleasure; lessons are arranged at lunchtimes or after school.

 The school is a member of the British Horse Society.